-To reduce or eliminate the amount of smog-creating pollutants emitted during the combustion process, the EGR valve recirculates a portion of the exhaust back through the process.
+To reduce or eliminate the amount of smog-creating pollutants emitted during the combustion process, the Exhaust Gas Recirculation (EGR) valve recirculates a portion of the exhaust back through the process.
 This results in cooler combustion temperatures, which eliminates the formation of NOx emissions that contribute to air pollution.

-Every Standard and Intermotor EGR Valve is calibrated for precision performance.
-To ensure trouble-free operation, all Standard and Intermotor EGR Valves must pass comprehensive quality testing, including computer-controlled bench testing for resistance, leakage, and response and flow rates.
+Every Standard® EGR Valve is calibrated for precision performance.
+To ensure trouble-free operation, all Standard® EGR Valves must pass comprehensive quality testing, including computer-controlled bench testing for resistance, leakage, and response and flow rates.

 Injection-molded high-temperature polymer prevents temperature-related failures